-Natural anti-androgen treatments reduce testosterone or block its effects.
+Natural anti-androgen supplements reduce testosterone or block its effects.
 In women, androgen blockers can improve the symptom of unwanted facial hair (hirsutism), usually associated with PCOS.

 Anti-androgen supplements are not a stand-alone treatment for PCOS.
 You still need to fix the underlying driver of your type of PCOS.
 For example, if you have insulin-resistant PCOS, you need to quit sugar and take magnesium.
 By fixing the underlying driver of PCOS, you will restore normal ovulation which will naturally result in less testosterone and more estrogen and progesterone—all of which helps hirsutism or facial hair.